 Your information rights

 The law also gives you a number of rights to control what and how we use your personal and special category information.
-If you would like more information on your rights and the exemptions, please see these websites:
+If you would like more information on your rights and the exemptions, please see:

 Last reviewed 10/05/2023